 Inventor: Charles Macintosh

 Charles Macintosh had always been involved in chemistry.
 During one of his experiments, he found out that naphtha, a by-product of tar, can dissolve rubber.
 This resulted in a paste that was able to resist water.

 With his idea of waterproof fabric, Macintosh tried squeezing the paste in between two fabrics and then pressing them together.
 The result proved to be effective, although not efficient.
 It was found to be too sticky under the sun and too stiff in the cold weather.

 Because nobody would want to work on and with his invention, Macintosh decided to put up his own company.
 It was later merged with the company of Thomas Hancock, the pioneer in using vulcanized rubber.
 Macintosh’s invention benefited a lot from this breakthrough.

 Extra, extra: Before Macintosh invented the waterproof fabric, people oil their clothes in order to repel water.
 It proved to be too heavy and foul-smelling to use.

 Alexander Fleming, born in Ayrshire, Scotland, was in his London laboratory when he found out the existence of a naturally growing substance that could attack certain bacteria.
 This would, later on, prove to be the discovery of the world’s first antibiotic, penicillin.

 “Antibiotics” means “against life” – with the term life pertaining to harmful bacteria.
-Fleming’s discovery spearheaded many experiments about the subject, and with the penicillin out of the laboratory, tests have begun to be conducted on animals and then humans.
+Fleming’s discovery spearheaded many experiments on the subject, and with penicillin out of the laboratory, tests have begun to be conducted on animals and then humans.
 Because of his great contribution to the world of medicine, Fleming won the Nobel Prize in Physiology and Medicine.

 9. Chocolate Bar